microsoft/TypeScript-Handbook/pages/quick-start/knockout.md

 # Add a TypeScript configuration file

-You'll want to bring your TypeScript files together - both the code you'll be writing as well as any necessary typings files.
+You'll want to bring your TypeScript files together - both the code you'll be writing as well as any necessary declaration files.

 To do this, you'll need to create a `tsconfig.json` which contains a list of your input files as well as all your compilation settings.
 Simply create a new file in your project root named `tsconfig.json` and fill it with the following contents: